 Look at the situation through a positive lens

-The vaccinations are happening and being rolled out, after time being locked down the case count will fall and as long as you maintain your health, that’s the perfect place to start.
-There have been plenty of negative stories come from this period, but if you can shift those initial negative experiences into a positive light, then you’re going to move on from it more effectively.
+The vaccinations are happening and being rolled out, after time is locked down the case count will fall and as long as you maintain your health, that’s the perfect place to start.
+There have been plenty of negative stories from this period, but if you can shift those initial negative experiences into a positive light, then you’re going to move on from it more effectively.
 One of the major things that’s happened in the current work environment was a rise in redundancies and unemployment.
-I for one can say that redundancies have worked out for some that viewed it this way.
+I for one can say that redundancies have worked out for some who viewed it this way.

-As someone that works with IFS contractors, more recently, I have been moving those that have been pushed into unemployment by redundancy into IFS contract positions.
+As someone who works with IFS contractors, more recently, I have been moving those who have been pushed into unemployment by redundancy into IFS contract positions.
 Something they’d been on/off about for 2+ years.
 With the decision being made for them, some have taken the leap of faith into something they probably never would have themselves and could not be happier with the way things have fallen.
 They have more flexibility, are earning more and are doing something they always had the thought in the back of their mind telling them to consider.
 So, under the shade of a negative cloud, there are still rays of light to be found!

-Hope the above helps, I’ve implemented these thoughts strongly this lockdown and it feels much better than the last two!
+Hope the above helps, I’ve implemented these thoughts strongly during this lockdown and it feels much better than the last two!

 We are the experts in IFS recruitment so get in touch if you are looking for any of the following roles for your next IFS implementation: IFS Contractor, IFS Technical Consultant, IFS Functional Consultant, IFS System Analyst, IFS Software Consultant, IFS Consultant.